vcoleman/ActorMovieWeb/README.md

 5. Rename actors.list.tsv and actresses.list.tsv to actors.list.csv and actresses.list.csv
 6. Run parselonglist.py with a MongoDB port open on your computer
 7. Change parselonglist.py to take in the opposite script (either actors.list.csv or actresses.list.csv, whichever it has not already parsed)
+8. Run parselonglist.py again.
-8. Run parselonglist_movies.py
+9. Run parselonglist_movies.py
-9. Change parselonglist_movies.py to take in the opposite script (either actors.list.csv or actresses.list.csv, whichever it has not already parsed)
+10. Change parselonglist_movies.py to take in the opposite script (either actors.list.csv or actresses.list.csv, whichever it has not already parsed)
+11. Run parselonglist_movies.py again.
+12. Finally, run recursiveSearch.py in the terminal to explore the oracle of bacon - the terminal will ask you to input two actors and it will give you the shortest path between the two actors.